dheurtev/dheurtev/notes/sysadmin.md

 - [Microstack](https://microstack.run/docs): OpenStack on a single machine.
 Supported services are currently Glance, Horizon, Keystone, Neutron (with OVN), and Nova. single-node install and a multi-node deployment. `MIT License`

 #### Provision Management (CLI) ####
-- virsh: low level
+- virsh (libvirt): low level  `in use`
-- lxc : low level
+- lxc (LXC/LXD) : low level  `in use`
 - [Multipass](https://multipass.run/): a CLI to launch and manage VMs on Windows, Mac and Linux that simulates a cloud environment with support for cloud-init.
-Canonical project. `GPLv3.0` `in use`
+Canonical project. `GPLv3.0` `past`
 - [Vagrant](https://www.vagrantup.com/): open-source software product for building and maintaining portable virtual software development environments; e.g., for VirtualBox, KVM, Hyper-V, Docker containers, VMware, and AWS.
 It tries to simplify the software configuration management of virtualization.
 Typically creates Virtualbox VMs but plugins support other platforms.
 HashiCorp Project.
 Was `MIT License`.
 Now [`Business Source License 1.1`](https://github.com/hashicorp/vagrant/blob/main/LICENSE) =>  `⚠ Proprietary`. `past`

 #### Configuration Management ####